Investment in Saneron CCEL Therapeutics, Inc. ("Saneron")

 Note 9 - Investment in Saneron CCEL Therapeutics, Inc. (“Saneron”)

-As of February 29, 2016 and November 30, 2015, the Company had an ownership interest of approximately 33% in Saneron, which is accounted for under the equity method of accounting.
-As of February 29, 2016 and November 30, 2015, the net Saneron investment reflected on the consolidated balance sheets is $0.
+As of August 31, 2016 and November 30, 2015, the Company had an ownership interest of approximately 33% in Saneron, which is accounted for under the equity method.
+As of August 31, 2016 and November 30, 2015, the net Saneron investment, which represents underlying goodwill, is reflected on the consolidated balance sheets is $0.
 During 2015 management reviewed the Saneron investment to determine if there were any indicators that would imply that the investment was impaired.
 Based on management’s review, there was evidence of a loss in value in the fourth quarter of 2015 and the Company impaired the net Saneron investment, resulting in a charge of approximately $684,000.
 The main factors that led to this decision included a decline in grant funding, reduction in employees, and the inability to sustain research activities due to lack of funding.
 Without the ability to perform current and future research activities, management believes the carrying amount of the investment is impaired and not recoverable.

-For the three months ended February 29, 2016 and February 28, 2015, the Company recorded equity in losses of Saneron operations of approximately $0 and $8,000, respectively, which related to certain stock awards that were granted by Saneron at below fair market value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.
+For the three and nine months ended August 31, 2016, the Company recorded equity in losses of Saneron operations of $0.
+For the three and nine months ended August 31, 2015, the Company recorded equity in losses of Saneron operations of $1,000 and $18,000, respectively, which solely related to certain stock and warrant awards in Saneron common stock that were granted by Saneron at below fair value to certain employees, consultants and members of Saneron management who represent owners of Saneron and serve on its board of directors.

 No definition available.